FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/register_fm.md

 #### Optionally define the configuration policy for registration

-You may want to automatically assign an existing <span class="mc-variable suite_variables.FlowManager variable">Flow Manager</span> configuration policy during the <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> registration.
+You may want to automatically assign an existing {{< TransferCFT/flowmanager  >}} configuration policy during the {{< TransferCFT/componentlongname  >}} registration.
 To do so, set the UCONF parameter `cg.configuration_policy` to the name of the desired policy.